boolean-uk/java-tdd-oop-bobs-bagels/domain-model-extension-1.md

 2. As the shop owner,
-    so that I can make money,
+    so that I can make customers happy,
-    I want to make sure that a customer can only use one discount per purchase
+    I want to make sure that a customer can only use valid discounts per purchase
 ```

 | Classes | Methods            | Scenario               | Returns                     |